jamesmunns/lab-notebook/src/projects/calculator.md

 ![choc keypad v1 render](./choc-keypad.png)

 Inspired by the [MNT Reform](https://mntre.com/media/reform_md/2020-05-08-the-much-more-personal-computer.html), I wanted to use low profile mechanical keys.
-Luckily, the hardware is [all open source](https://source.mntmn.com/MNT/reform), which means I could see the footprints, circuit, and spacing used.
+Luckily, the MNT Reform hardware is [all open source](https://source.mntmn.com/MNT/reform), which means I could see the footprints, circuit, and spacing used.

 I put together a 4x6 keyboard matrix PCB, with LEDs under each key, and a row of 19 LEDs at the bottom, maybe to use for palm lighting or notifications.